What is the DonateLifeAZ Registry?

 If anyone believes they have registered by mistake, the confirmation information includes steps to take to modify their registration and how to remove it entirely.
 This is a measure to ensure that only the identifying information of people who wish to be registered donors is stored in the DonateLifeAZ Registry.

-To view or modify your registration information, or to remove your registration as an organ and tissue donor in the DonateLifeAZ Registry, you can log in with the required information online at DonateLifeAZ.org.
-You may email contact.us@dnaz.org or call 602-241-5550 for password assistance or to remove yourself from the registry.
+To view or modify your registration information, or to remove your registration as an organ and tissue donor in the DonateLifeAZ Registry, you can log in with the required information online at DonateLifeAZ.org or click here.
+You may email contact.us@dnaz.org or call 602-241-5550 for assistance.